LiuJian6174/demo/readme.txt

-stash
-this is a test line.
-dev
+creating a new branch is quick and simple. creating a new branch is quick & simple.